HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 \end{bmatrix}
 $$

-This matrix is still invertible (since both matrices it is made up from are), so we have finished our induction step. $$\Box$$
+As a product of invertible matrices, $$R$$ is itself invertible, which concludes our induction step. $$\Box$$

-The above theorem implicitly tells us how to compute the matrix $$R$$, and I showcased the most convenient way to do so in the earlier example; we use the extended matrix and once the final column has the gcd, we know that the left part has the desired matrix $$R$$.
+The above theorem implicitly contains an algorithm to compute the matrix $$R$$, and I showcased the most convenient way to do so in the earlier example; we use the extended matrix and once the final column has the gcd, we know that the left part has the desired matrix $$R$$.

 Oh eh... you are still wondering why this is guaranteed to give us the Bézout coefficients?
 Well let's write out the matrix equation as: